PubInv/ATX-Preemie/incubator/BillOfMaterials.md

 Note that this is for what I am calling "ATX Preemie Warmer v.
 0.1 Alpha".
 The physical design is rapidly evolving.

-* The Swaddle
-** Two large, soft cotten pieces, such as adult T-Shirts ** A shoestring or piece of string
-* The Electronics
-* The Power
-* The Test Accessories

 <table style="width:100%">
 <tr>